-An EPA employee's initial appointment and any reappointment(s) for a permanent EPA professional position may be either "fixed-term" or "at will."
+An EHRA employee's initial appointment and any reappointment(s) for a permanent EHRA professional position may be either "fixed-term" or "at will."
 Any appointment designated as "employment at will" is subject to continuation or discontinuation at the discretion of the Chancellor or Chancellor's designee.

 Giving Notice of Resignation

-EPA employees are expected to provide their immediate supervisor with one month of advance written notice of resignation.
-EPA employees on contract are encouraged to work towards a mutually agreed upon termination date if the individual intends to voluntarily separate prior to the completion date of their contract.
+EHRA employees are expected to provide their immediate supervisor with one month of advance written notice of resignation.
+EHRA employees on contract are encouraged to work towards a mutually agreed upon termination date if the individual intends to voluntarily separate prior to the completion date of their contract.
 In the absence of exceptional circumstances, failure to provide sufficient notice may result in being ineligible for rehire.

-An EPA employee may be involuntarily separated, with appropriate notice, for any of the following reasons:
+An EHRA employee may be involuntarily separated, with appropriate notice, for any of the following reasons: